 2. Helps you estimate the actual order delivery time

-Whether you’re a real estate developer or fast food restaurant chef, timely order delivery is everything.
+Whether you’re in real estate or a fast food restaurant chef, timely order delivery is everything.

 But the road to delivery is not without its hurdles, right?

 Too much demand, a supply chain shortage, supplier issues; life will never fail to surprise you!

 If you keep track of the cycle times over a period, you’ll know the average time it takes to produce one item, give or take these special conditions.